wp-plugins/cleverwise-daily-quotes/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
-An easy to use display widget has been added
+New features include ability to hide daily sections and directly load them via a special shortcode.